hcp4715/Chuan-Peng-Lab/content/en/authors/admin/_index.md

 ---
 bio: If (hu)man is the measure of all things, what is the measure of human? matter.
-email: "hcp4715@gmail.com"
+email: "hcp4715@hotmail.com"
 highlight_name: true
 organizations:
-- name: School of Psychology,Nanjing Normal University
+- name: School of Psychology, Nanjing Normal University
   url: http://schools.njnu.edu.cn/psy/
 role: Welcome to the Meta-Self Lab
 social: